Last updated on August 31st, 2022 at 08:08 pm

 If one of you wants to end the separation agreement and the other disagrees, then you may have to go to court to challenge or defend it.

-What happens to a separation agreement when your divorce is finalised with a decree nisi?
+What happens to a separation agreement when your divorce is finalised with a conditional order?

 It depends on whether you’ve used your separation agreement as a temporary measure until you apply to the courts on your divorce, or as the basis of a final agreement to later make legally binding.